 And there are many other cities with universities, but the ones listed in the article are definitely the most popular.

 Do you know any other student cities in the Netherlands?
 Which is your favourite?
-Let us know in the comments!
+Tell us in the comments below!